piyush1104/AlgoPractice/README.md

 A repo with my practice for algorithms in c++

-Add these into your rc file
+Add these into your shell config files (.bashrc/.zshrc) file

 compile-and-run() {